|

 44. bell

-a hollow device made of metal that makes a ringing sound when struck
+a hollow metal device that makes a ringing sound when struck

 Certainty, fidelity